Tyrone Taylor Preview, Player Props: Brewers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA across all league pitching staffs (3.88).
+- The Twins have a 3.91 team ERA that ranks eighth among all league pitching staffs.

-- The right-hander last appeared on Tuesday against the Detroit Tigers, when he threw five innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Wednesday against the Detroit Tigers, the righty threw four innings, allowing three earned runs while surrendering seven hits.

-- The 28-year-old has put together a 3.40 ERA and 8.9 strikeouts per nine innings across 20 games this season, while giving up a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.